Jeimer Candelario Player Props: Nationals vs. Marlins

-Jeimer Candelario -- with an on-base percentage of .268 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Miami Marlins, with Sandy Alcantara on the mound, on June 16 at 7:05 PM ET.
+Jeimer Candelario, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Miami Marlins, with Braxton Garrett on the mound, June 17 at 4:05 PM ET.

 Jeimer Candelario Game Info & Props vs. the Marlins